 Performance

 Artists don’t hail Copic markers as the best for nothing.
 With the Copic Sketch kit, you’ll get dual-tip markers.
 The Copic Sketch comes with one tip as the Medium Broad Chisel tip, while the other end has the Super Brush tip as the standard.
 You can swap out the nibs for a medium round or a super fine nib if you wish to.
 The body shape on the Copic Sketch markers is a bit unusual.
-These have an oblong shape, which some people find uncomfortable to use for more extended periods.
+These have an oblong shape, which some people find uncomfortable using for more extended periods.

 On paper, any of the tips perform great, and you’ll get a consistent finish and a smooth drawing experience.
 But accuracy for other artists might be compromised with the unusual oblong body.
 But setting the ergonomics aside, this marker can put down exact details with either the super brush tip or the chisel tip’s edge.
 The super brush tips have a unique feel to them that brings more predictable handling and control.